proloyd/Eelbrain/doc/experiment.rst

 Then, add event labels.
 Initially, events are only labeled with the trigger ID.
 Use the :attr:`Pipeline.variables` settings to add labels.
-Events are represented as :class:`Dataset` objects and can be inspected with corresponding methods and functions, for example::
+Events are represented as :class:`~eelbrain.Dataset` objects and can be inspected with corresponding methods and functions, for example::

     >>> e = MyExperiment("~/Data/Experiment")